Dead 7: Plot

-Hearing about Johnny's escape, Shelby orders Cooper to assemble a group to head up and kill Johnny, Apocalypta, and all of the Copperheads they see.
-At a nearby saloon, a man named Joe "Whiskey Joe" is playing cards and when the men accuse him of cheating and try to kill him, he knocks them all out and leaves, where Cooper approaches him to join his team.
-Joe "Whiskey Joe" goes to recruit his friend "The Vaquero", who recommends they bring a ninja named "Komodo" with them.
+Hearing about Johnny's escape, Shelby orders Cooper to assemble a group to kill Johnny, Apocalypta, and all of the Copperheads they see.
+At a nearby saloon, a man named "Whiskey Joe" is playing cards and when the men accuse him of cheating and try to kill him, he knocks them all out and leaves, where Cooper approaches him to join his team.
+Whiskey Joe goes to recruit his friend "The Vaquero", who recommends they bring a ninja named "Komodo" with them.
 Meanwhile, Daisy goes to the post office to hire a ranger to find Billy's brother Jack, hoping to get his help with Apocalypta but Billy is not happy about it.
-Joe "Whiskey Joe", "Vaquero" and Komodo meet up with Daisy, Billy, and Cooper, who explains the plan but the only person that can guide them through the valley near Apocalypta's base is Jack and there has been no word from him.
-Cooper leaves to go check on Georgie and "Komodo" mentions a warrior priestess named Sirene that might help them, but says they won't be able to find her, she will find them.
+Whiskey Joe, Vaquero and Komodo meet up with Daisy, Billy, and Cooper, who explains the plan but the only person that can guide them through the valley near Apocalypta's base is Jack and there has been no word from him.
+Cooper goes to check on Georgie and Komodo mentions a warrior priestess named Sirene that might help them, but says they will not be able to find her, she will find them.
 Cooper reaches his house and finds the door open and when he hears a sound, he turns to find Georgie has been turned into a Copperhead.
 Billy and Daisy are arguing about Jack when they see a transformed Cooper approaching, leading an army of townspeople that have been transformed into Copperheads.
-Billy and Daisy warn the others as the bar they are at comes under attack and the group is forced to defend themselves.
-During the fight, Daisy is almost bitten by a Copperhead but is saved by Jack.
+Billy and Daisy warn the others as the bar they are at comes under attack and the group defends themselves.
+During the fight, Jack saves Daisy from being bitten by a Copperhead.
 After the fight, the mayor says he will give the group anything if they finish the mission and they all head off.